HomeLatest NewsTelecomReliance Jio Effect: Telecom subscriber base in India touches 1.18 billion

 The wireline connections – which have been losing sheen over the last few years – remained flat with subscriber base stagnant at about 24.35 million.

-Lesser number of people sought network port outs in February compared to the previous month.
+Lesser number of people sought port outs in February compared to the previous month.
 Nearly 5.6 million subscribers submitted requests for mobile number porting in February, compared to 6.24 million placing such request in January this year.

 “In February 2017, 5.67 million subscribers submitted their requests for mobile number portability (MNP),” TRAI said.